-Get ready for A-level!
-A guide to help you get ready for A-level Chemistry, including everything from topic guides to days out and PIXL Club The PIXL Club The PiON line learning Courses these resources are non-board specific.
-Please This resource is strictly for the use of member schools for as long as they remain members of The PiXL Club.
+Club The Pixt Club The Fixt Club The Pixt Cl A guide to help you get ready for A-level Chemistry, including everything from topic guides to days out PIXLClub The PIXLClub Trandconline Llearning Courses lub The PIXLClub The PIX b Please note: hthese resources are non-board specific.
+Please direct your students to the specifics of where this knowledge and skills most apply This resource is strictly for the use of member schools for as long as they remain members of The PiXL Club.
 It may not be copied, sold nor transferred to a third party or used by the school after membership ceases.
-Until All opinions and contributions are those of the authors.
-The contents of this resource are not connected with nor endorsed by any other company, organisation or institution. www.pixl.org.uk
+Until such time it may be freely used within the member school.
+All opinions and contributions are those of the authors.
+The contents of this resource are not connected with